ethan-averbukh/Portfolio-website/ReadME.md

 ## **Project Description**
 A portfolio website developed to showcase me and some of the projects I have worked on recently.
 I am using *HTML, CSS, JavaScript, jQuery, AJAX,* and other libraries for styling purposes.
-The site is intended to focus on user engagement, and dynamic desgin.
+The site is intended to focus on user engagement, and dynamic design.

 Inspired by: